statisticsnorway/dapla-dlp-pseudo-service/README.md

       }
     ]
   },
-  "compression": {
+  "target": {
-    "type": "application/zip",
-    "encryption": "AES",
+    "contentName": "test",
+    "contentType": "application/json",
-    "password": "kensentme"
+    "password": "kensentme",
-  },
-  "targetUri": "gs://ssb-dataexport-prod-default/freg/29092020/person-foedsel.zip",
-  "targetContentType": "application/json"
+    "path": "path/to/export"
   }
+}

 ```
-This example exports all columns matching either `**/foedsel` or `**/kontonummer` from a dataset located in `gs://ssb-data-prod-kilde-ske-freg/datastore/kilde/ske/freg/person/rådata/v1.4-20200819/1598522534000`.
+This example exports all columns matching either `**/foedsel` or `**/kontonummer` from a dataset located in `gs://ssb-dataexport-dev-default/datastore/test/raadata/20201027` (with version`1616359002000`).
-Columns matching `**/kontonummer` will be depseudonymized using the function `fpe-anychar(secret1)` and then compressed, encrypted and uploaded (as json) to `gs://ssb-dataexport-prod-default/freg/29092020/person-foedsel.zip`.
+Columns matching `**/kontonummer` will be depseudonymized using the function `fpe-anychar(secret1)` and then compressed, encrypted and uploaded (as json) to the preconfigured data export bucket (see config).

 Note: The above example only selects a subset of all fields to export.
 A dataset can however be exported in its entirety by simply omitting any column selectors.
 Doing this however would mean a slower export as it would require a full scan of the entire dataset.